 Muscle Definition and Weight Loss

-If your desired fitness goals are to have really defined muscles or lose weight, calisthenics are the more efficient option.
+If your desired fitness goal is to have really defined muscles or lose weight, calisthenics are the more efficient option.
 Not to say you can’t or shouldn’t do both because engaging in both forms of exercise does allow for a more well-rounded fitness routine.
-However, calisthenics will help you more with fat loss and muscle tone than weight lifting.
+However, calisthenics training will help you more with fat loss and muscle tone than weight lifting.

 Calisthenic exercises involve more active movement than lifting weights, so more energy is required to get calisthenic exercises done.
 As a result, the body burns more calories and sheds more fat in the same amount of time.
 If you’re looking for some examples of what calisthenics is, here are two of our favorites.